Packaging Applications When Building With Team Build (XAML-based Builds)

 - OctoPack will create new NuGet packages for your projects.

 - OctoPack will push those packages to the built-in NuGet repository.

 - Automatic Release Creation will create a new Release.

 - Your Lifecycle will trigger a deployment when the release is created.

 This 6 minute video walks through the above steps to create an end-to-end continuous deployment process for Team Foundation Server.

-While the video was recorded using Octopus 2.6, it is still valid for Octopus 3.X.
+While the video was recorded using Octopus 2.6, it is still valid for modern versions of Octopus.